pmndrs/zustand/docs/guides/ssr-and-hygration.md

 ### React

-Let's say we want to render an stateless app using react.
-In order to do that we need to use `express`, `react` and `react-dom/server`, we don't need `react-dom/client` since it's a statless app.
+Let's say we want to render a stateless app using React.
+In order to do that, we need to use `express`, `react` and `react-dom/server`.
+We don't need `react-dom/client` since it's a stateless app.

 Let's dive into that: